rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Defender for Endpoint/ANYRUN-Sandbox-MDE/README.md

 The enrichment process adds valuable context directly to the alert: comments include the ANY.RUN verdict, threat score, a link to the detailed analysis report, and any Indicators of Compromise (IoCs) discovered during the sandbox detonation.
 Extracted IoCs are also imported into MDE's local Threat Intelligence lists for enhanced detection and response.

-This integration empowers SOC teams with deeper insights into potential threats, accelerating triage, reducing false positives, and enabling proactive hunting—all while leveraging ANY.RUN's interactive sandbox capabilities for real-time behavioral analysis.
+This integration empowers SOC teams with deeper insights into potential threats, accelerating triage, reducing false positives, and enabling proactive hunting — all while leveraging ANY.RUN's interactive sandbox capabilities for real-time behavioral analysis.

 ## Requirements
 - Microsoft Defender for Endpoint